giankdiluvi/giankdiluvi.github.io/index.md

 ## Contact

-If you are interested in doing an MSc or PhD in statistics at UBC, reach out!
+If you are interested in doing an MSc or a PhD in statistics at UBC, reach out!
 I am happy to chat and help answer any questions you have.
 Don't forget to check out the
 [website of the UBC statistics grad student association](https://www.stat.ubc.ca/sgsa).